 Adds Saunders, “The 4-VA grant allowed us to compensate team members, all of whom are full- or part-time contingent faculty, for the time spent revising their own materials, locating supporting material in existing OER collections, writing instructor’s notes, and reviewing colleagues’ contributions.
 In addition, we found that creative commons licensing allows us to give credit and trace the evolution of assignments and activities as we revise and rework the materials.”

 During the first phase of the project, the team developed an 11-item collection of classroom-tested, peer-reviewed creative commons-licensed activities and assignments for English 302.
-In the second phase of the project, funded by a second 4-VA grant, an 11-member team — some veterans of the first phase, some users of the pilot collection who now want to contribute — is migrating the course materials from a password-protected Blackboard to Mason’s Open Journal Systems (OJS) platform.
+In the second phase of the project, funded by a second 4-VA grant, an 11-member team — some veterans of the first phase, some users of the pilot collection who now want to contribute — migrated the course materials from a password-protected Blackboard to Mason’s Open Journal Systems (OJS) platform.

-The current team will also develop templates, instructions and procedures which will allow the collection to be expanded on an ongoing basis, using a model of submission and peer review similar to that of an academic journal.
+The team also developed templates, instructions and procedures which will allow the collection to be expanded on an ongoing basis, using a model of submission and peer review similar to that of an academic journal.
 “We hope the collection will combine the strengths of traditional academic publishing and crowd sourcing,” explains Saunders.
 As she notes, “English 302, like all courses, is ever-evolving, as our students’ needs change and we gain new insight into how best to meet those needs; curriculum development is never finished!”

-Although the project is still in development, Saunders cites one piece of critical data that highlights another positive result: Cost savings for students.
+Saunders cites one piece of critical data that highlights another positive result: Cost savings for students.
 The percentage of textbook-free sections of English 302 increased from 20% in Fall 2016 to almost 60% in Spring 2017.
 Saunders concludes, “This 4-VA project is truly a trifecta: increased collaboration among instructors, greater availability of curricular materials specifically adapted to a signature GMU course, and cost savings for students.
 That’s a win.”